anuragShingare30/foundry_Basic_DAO/DAO.md

 1. **Create Governance Token**:
-    - This token represents voting power.
+    - This token can be used to represents voting power.
     - Whoever holds it can vote on proposal in the DAO.(`Depends on rules`)

 2. **Basic DAO contract(Core contract)**: